HuyQuangKorea/Marketing-EDA-Statistics-Analysis/README.md

 # Marketing Analysis (EDA & Statistics)
-Performed a comprehensive marketing campaign analysis using Exploratory Data Analysis (EDA) and statistical techniques.
-Cleaned and prepared data to uncover trends, measure performance, and identify areas for improvement.
-Employed data visualization to communicate insights effectively.
-Analyzed A/B testing results to determine the most successful marketing strategies.
+Unveiled marketing campaign performance through comprehensive analysis.
+Cleaned and prepped data, utilizing EDA and statistics to identify trends and optimize performance.
+Leveraged data visualization to communicate insights.
+Analyzed A/B tests statistics to evaluate target audience behavior and marketing strategies.

+**To better understand the project, please look at the file that I have analyzed and explained very carefully.**